Changes in Urban Land Use (Cambridge (CIE) IGCSE Geography)

 • Most of this change has been at the urban fringes due to:

-• The cost of land is cheaper to develop
+• the land being cheaper to develop

-• Better access to main arterial routes for private and heavy transport
+• better access to main arterial routes for private and heavy transport

 • However, urban sprawl has also created problems such as:

-• Loss of farmland to build new homes
+• loss of farmland to build new homes

-• Loss of traditional 'green spaces' from school fields, parks, etc. that are being built on
+• loss of traditional 'green spaces' from school fields, parks, etc. that are being built on

-• Impact on ecosystems—natural and built (removal of trees increases pollution levels, etc.)
+• impact on ecosystems—natural and built (removal of trees increases pollution levels, etc.)

-• Creates impermeable surfaces and surface run-off
+• creates impermeable surfaces and surface run-off

 Urban redevelopment and renewal